 Puff pastry twists or puff pastry braids?
-No matter what you call them, one thing is certain: Dessert doesn’t get much easier or more impressive than these buttery, chocolatey confections.
+No matter what you call them, one thing is certain: Dessert doesn’t get much easier or more impressive than this recipe for Chocolate Puff Pastry Twists!

 We’re talking four ingredients and a few quick tricks to take you from packaged puff pastry to a tempting treat worthy of a spot on your local bakery’s dessert display.